ladystarbreeze/AmazinglyAdvanced/README.md

 # How to run games with AmazinglyAdvanced

-To run games with AmazinglyAdvanced, pass paths to a BIOS and game ROM image as command-line arguments.
+To run games with AmazinglyAdvanced, please pass paths to a BIOS and game ROM image as command-line arguments.

 # Keyboard controls
 * **A** -> **V key**